kitplummer/cv/gh-resume.md

 ### Experience

-**Red Hat**: *Chief Strategist, US Public Sector* __2010-2014__ Set direction for sales and product teams in the US Federal, state, and local markets for a $1.5 billion open source technology business, contributing to an average 20% growth each year.
+**Red Hat**: *Chief Strategist, US Public Sector* __2010-2014__
+  * Set direction for sales and product teams in the US Federal, state, and local markets for a $1.5 billion open source technology business, contributing to an average 20% growth each year.
-  Responsible for the company's relationship with CIOs and CTOs at government agencies and integrators.
-Regularly briefed them on current technology trends and Red Hat's future plans.
+  * Responsible for the company's relationship with CIOs and CTOs at government agencies and integrators, keeping them abreast of industry trends and Red Hat's product and research agenda.
-  Served as "trusted advisor" to 13 product lines across 5 business units, meeting weekly with senior engineering and product management staff.
-Created the Advocate Program, which rationalized and simplified a chaotic process for data calls, issue escalation, and feature requests between field staff and product managers.
-Advised the company on government certification and compliance efforts, including five Common Criteria certifications.
+  * Served as "trusted advisor" to 13 product lines across 5 business units, meeting weekly with senior engineering and product management staff.
+  * Created the Advocate Program, which rationalized and simplified a chaotic process for data calls, issue escalation, and feature requests between field staff and product managers.
+  * Advised the company on government certification and compliance efforts, including five Common Criteria certifications.
-  A frequent contributor to industry panels, public conferences, editorials, and other media.
-Participated heavily in the development and delivery of marketing and sales material.
-Routinely asked to develop and review presentations, whitepapers, and marketing copy for the global field staff.
+  * Frequent contributor to industry panels, public conferences, editorials, and other media.
+Guided the development of all marketing material.
+Created and reviewed presentations, whitepapers, and marketing copy for the global field staff.
-  Individually coached a team of over 100 account executives on industry trends and their particular customer's needs.
+  * Individually coached a team of over 100 account executives on industry trends and their particular customer's needs.
-  Founded Open Source for America, a national advocacy network promoting the use of open source in the US government.
+  * Founded Open Source for America, a national advocacy network promoting the use of open source in the US government.
 The group claims over 60 corporate members, and acts as a resource for open source companies seeking advice on government regulations, as well as government agencies eager to adopt more open source projects.
-  Established, with other senior staff, a Global Government team that syndicated the success of Red Hat's US group to other countries with training, shared resources, and common marketing material.
+  * Established, with other senior staff, a Global Government team that syndicated the success of Red Hat's US group to other countries with training, shared resources, and common marketing material.

-**Red Hat**: *Lead Architect, US Public Sector* __2006-2010__ Managed a team of 12 systems architects delivering 20% growth and met or exceeded sales targets for 16 consecutive quarters.
+**Red Hat**: *Lead Architect, US Public Sector* __2006-2010__
+  * Managed a team of 12 systems architects delivering 20% growth and met or exceeded sales targets for 16 consecutive quarters.
+  * Developed company-wide on-boarding procedures for all new architects.
-  Participated in product planning and design, representing the needs of the US government.
+  * Participated in product planning and design, representing the needs of the US government.
-  Coordinated the company's formal responses to government procurements.
+  * Served as coordinator and final editor of the company's formal responses to government procurements.
-  Represented Red Hat with executive-level customers and in the media.
+  * Represented Red Hat with executive-level customers and in the media.

-**Core Services**: *Director, Research and Development* __2005-2006__ Responsible for all internal development projects at an Oracle Applications service provider.
-Led a team of developers, administrators, and engineers across many departments.
+**Core Services**: *Director, Research and Development* __2005-2006__
+  * Responsible for all internal development projects at an Oracle Applications service provider.
+  * Developed an in-house monitoring and automation system, overseeing hundreds of deployments for dozens of clients, providing alerting, audit logs, and SLA compliance metrics for staff and customers.
+  * Led a team of developers, administrators, and engineers across many departments.

-**Jodie Lane Project**: *Founder and Executive Director* __2004-2005__ Managed a coalition of community groups to respond to safety problems in New York’s electrical system.
-The group successfully negotiated signifcant reforms at the city and state level.
+**Jodie Lane Project**: *Founder and Executive Director* __2004-2005__
+  * Managed a coalition of community groups to respond to safety problems in New York’s electrical system.
+The group successfully negotiated signifcant reforms at the New York City Council and the New York Public Utility Commission.

-**Five Points Consulting**: *Managing Partner* __2003-2005__ A boutique business and technical consultancy, tailored to small- and medium-sized not-for-profit organizations.
+**Five Points Consulting**: *Managing Partner* __2003-2005__
+  * A boutique business and technical consultancy, tailored to small- and medium-sized not-for-profit organizations.
+  * Managed a portfolio of over a dozen clients, including the HERE Arts Center, Support Center for Nonprofit Management, and the Henson Foundation.

-**Company of the Far Countries**: *Vice President, Technology* __1999-2002__ Managed development and operations for an online giftware wholesaler.
+**Company of the Far Countries**: *Vice President, Technology* __1999-2002__
+  * Managed development and IT operations for an online giftware wholesaler.
+  * Supervised the implementation of an Oracle Applications ERP
+  * Architect of a fully-automated international customs and shipping platform, allowing manufacturers in remote locations to easily fulfill orders for US giftware retailers.

-**Trilux**: *Senior Developer* __1996-1999__ Developed, produced, and maintained web sites for diverse set of clients.
+**Trilux**: *Senior Developer* __1996-1999__
+  * Developed, produced, and maintained web sites for diverse set of clients.

 ---